jmparikh/green-extension-poc/readme.md

       +-+-+-+-+-
       |   [Data...]
 - And set it to "7" an unused code.
-- With this, we can signal the device to use this code, when the PROBE functionality is turned off, but we need Extended Response to send other data.
+- With this, we can signal the device to use this code, when the PROBE functionality is turned off, but we need Extended Reply to send other data.
 - This has been proved in this test:
       ```bash
       sudo python3 receiver.py --probeFlag=0 --greenFlag=1